mtrung12/german-uni-RAG-chatbot/README.md

 streamlit run app.py
 ```

-The chatbot will be available in your browser after launching.
+After launching, the chatbot will be available in your browser.

 ---